 One of the common questions we receive at Educated Nannies is “What are the differences between a professional nanny and a babysitter?
-Provided below is a list of the top five differences between these two childcare roles.
+Provided below is a list of the top five differences between nanny vs babysitter and these two childcare roles.

 Schedule: A Professional nanny works full-time or part-time with one family exclusively.
 Their hours and duties are set and agreed upon in an employment contract.
 In contrast, babysitters are employed on an “as-needed” basis.
 Many times they will help a family with childcare during date-nights, weekends, or short periods of time while the parents run errands or attend to other commitments.
 Additionally, babysitters will commonly work with multiple families.